Device Management

 The Hardware Asset Management page summarizes the component information for each monitored device in an organization.
 This information includes the specific types and versions of the CPU, Motherboard, Memory, Storage, Monitor and Network Card ...

 This feature displays all the organization devices with their warranty status and information.
-Only Lenovo devices with a Premium license are included.
-If a device has a Premium license but is not a Lenovo or has never had a warranty, it will not be ...
+Only Lenovo devices with a LDO Standard license, Premium and DEX are included.
+If a device has a license but is not a Lenovo or has never had a warranty, ...

 Using System Inventory Management